Spending Policy Configuration Options

-Expensya offers four types of expense policy rules, each with its own objective and benefits.
+Expensya offers four types of spending policy rules, each with its own objective and benefits.

-For example, you can create an alert rule for expenses exceeding a certain amount, thus generating a notification to make users aware of it.
+For example, you can create a key info rule for expenses exceeding a certain amount, thus generating a notification to make users aware of it.

-For example, you could set a monthly allowance for meal expenses, thus limiting excessive spending.
+For example, you could set a flat fee notice for meal expenses, thus limiting excessive spending.

-Blocking rules prevent users from making expenses that do not comply with established policies.
+This type of rules prevents users from making expenses that do not comply with established policies.
 These rules are strict and prevent any action that violates the guidelines.

-For example, you could implement a blocking rule to prevent expenses outside of working hours.
+For example, you could implement a "Not allowed" rule to prevent expenses outside of working hours.

 For example, you could impose a monthly ceiling for business trips.